isomerpages/govtech-gobusiness-main/pages/ipgrow/brandcourage.md

 ## Brandcourage

 Brandcourage is a forward-thinking creative agency in Singapore, we create and communicate the essence of brands.
 We use strategy and design to create brands that are relevant, informed, and unafraid to stand out.
-We create great brands with courage, common sense, and consensus - We have a 3-step process that we like to call the 3 Is - Investigate, Integrate, and Ignite -  which is used to create your unique Brand DNA® that will give your business the tools to be extraordinary.
+We create great brands with courage, common sense, and consensus - We have a 3-step process that we like to call the 3 Is - Investigate, Integrate, and Ignite - which is used to create your unique Brand DNA that will give your business the tools to be extraordinary.
 We pride ourselves on being a creative agency that does more than churn out a great logo, we think about every aspect of your brand and how that will impact the future of your business.

 <b>Year established in Singapore:</b> 2005